 Then the triple-header of Ahmaud, Breonna, and George Floyd ripped my life foundations out from under me.

-Now; I was raised with a set of values that promoted diversity (albeit as God's Christian soldiers) and I did have racism awareness growing up and plenty of first-hand witness to Arizona's brand of bigotry.
-But the depth and insidiousness of nation-wide systemic racism revealed itself in new ways to me everywhere.
-It is inescapable by design and we white people have no idea how deep it runs, by design.
-America's Original Sin is still very much who we are.
+I was raised with a set of values that promoted diversity (albeit as God's Christian soldiers) and I did have racism awareness growing up and plenty of first-hand witness to Arizona's brand of bigotry.
+But the depth of nation-wide systemic racism revealed itself in new ways to me everywhere.
+It is inescapable and we white people have no idea how deep it runs, by design, and America's Original Sin is still very much who we are.
 It's just more sophisticated and socially acceptable now.
 I felt physically nauseated.

-So I deleted my Facebook account and joined the real world through the peace of covid sequester in my home.
-The events of 2020 and the George Floyd murder caused me to take a cathartic look at my own life experiences of sexism and double-standards and the hypocritical stew I was born and raised in.
+So I shut down my social media and joined the real world through the peace of covid sequester in my home.
+The events of 2020 and the George Floyd murder spurred me to take a cathartic look at my own life experiences of sexism and double-standards and the hypocritical stew I was born and raised in.

 Here finally, after months in the making, is my vision of Ed J.B.
 Keeylocko.
 I brought out his "swamp" green eyes.
 Above him is his signature Blue Dog Saloon.
 I include his pinto horse, Jazz, who seemed to be a good fit for this painting.
 He was an incredible man and led an incredible life.
 I am sorry our paths never crossed in this world.
 For those who had the privilege of knowing him, I hope this portrayal of him comes close to doing him justice.